arodri202/oci-python-object-storage/README.md

 ### Create your Environmental Variables

-  Give executable and source permissions to setup_config.sh, and run the script which reads your config file at ~/.oci/config to setup your environmental variables.
+  Give executable and source permissions to `setup_config.sh`, and run the script which reads your config file at `~/.oci/config` to setup your environmental variables.
   ```
   chmod 744 setup_config.sh
   source setup_config.sh